calebmhartshorn/Innovation-Lab/readme.md

 ### Repo Structure
-All outdated code from last semester has been moved into `old`.
+All outdated code from last semester has been moved into `_Outdated`.
 All current, ongoing work exists in the root directory.

 ### Client and Server Info